 Talk to an adult and brainstorm: How can you help?
 Can you make cards or posters?
 Write letters?
 Raise money?
 Grab some friends and get them in on the action too!
 Remember: “Don’t let anyone look down on you because you are young, but set an example for the believers in speech, in conduct, in love, in faith and in purity” (1 Timothy 4: 12).

-Welcome to Kids Corner’s “Know Your Bible Activity Book, Part 4, Christmas Edition.”
-Find solutions for all seven Kids Corner Bible puzzles.
+Find solutions for all seven Kids Corner Christmas puzzles.
 Merry Christmas!

-Welcome to Kids Corner’s “Know Your Bible Activity Book, Part 5, Easter Edition.”
-Can you figure out all nine Kids Corner Bible puzzles?
+Can you figure out all nine Kids Corner Easter puzzles?
 Happy Easter!

 Small decisions make a big, big difference.
 When it’s right or wrong, you choose.